TUL-Dev/PyQuantUS/docs/source/usage/cliQus.rst

     scConfig.endDepth = imgInfoStruct.endDepth1

 From here, we can display our results in the form of a parametric map on our initial image.
-As specified in the :ref:`Analysis Parameters for QUS Parameterization`, this analysis only creates a large single window instead of a detailed parametric map.
+As specified in the `Analysis Parameters for QUS Parameterization` section of this page, we choose a large enough axial and lateral window size with a small enough window threshold such that this analysis only creates a large single window instead of a detailed parametric map.

 .. code-block:: python